OpenScienceLabs/opensciencelabs.github.io/pages/blog/call-for-interns/index.md

 Candidates are reminded of the importance of having prior knowledge of Git.
 Additionally, candidates should join the OSL Discord to stay updated on announcements related to the Internship Program.

 Recognizing the value of skill enhancement, Open Science Labs organizes study groups that candidates are encouraged to participate in, further refining their abilities.

-### Additional Information for Candidates:

-* **First Contact Information:** In their initial contact, candidates should provide the following information:
-    * Curriculum Vitae
-    * The name of the project and the desired project idea

 ## Guidelines for Approved Interns:
 ---